ModiaSim/Modia.jl/docs/src/Tutorial.md

         equation = :[T * der(x) + x = u],
     )
 ```
-The symbols `input` and `output` refers to predefined variable constructors to define the input and output variables.
+The symbols `input` and `output` refer to predefined variable constructors to define the input and output variables.
 If an equation has just a unique variable in the left hand side, `y`, the right hand side can be given as a quoted expression in a Var-constructor `Var(:x)` after the `output` constructor combined with the merge operator, `|`, see below.

 ## 2.2 Merging models